 Grants can come from foundations, corporations, and government agencies.
 All five challenges listed above apply to any grant, regardless of source.
 However, there are degrees of difference.
 Government grants (at least in the U.S.) tend to be for larger dollar amounts than grants awarded by foundations.
 Government grants also tend to be multi-year awards, whereas it is not uncommon for foundations (again, in the U.S) to award a grant with a project period of a year.

 Multi-year grants have advantages.
-They provide your organization with a predictable income stream for a block of time enabling you to focus on your work and be less distracted by funding concerns.
-But the longer project period and the larger grant size also introduce complexity.
+They provide your organization with a predictable income stream for a block of time, which enables you to focus on your work and be less distracted by funding concerns.
+But the longer project periods and larger grant size also introduce complexity.
 The reporting processes are going to be more elaborate with government grants, just as the application process for government grants is usually more involved than what you find with foundations.